 Paige and Paxton and their Puzzleland cohorts provide the perfect vehicle to expand children’s horizons when it comes to who they are and what they can be when they grow up.

 In the storybook, “Penelope Finds Her Perfect Fit,” young readers discover the invisible force behind everything we see and do in our towns and cities: engineering.

 This companion workbook is designed to reinforce the engineering concepts presented in “Penelope Finds Her Perfect Fit.”
-Adorable puzzle piece characters take students through activities that practice early elementary skills such as numbers and counting, data analysis, and measurement, all while digging deeper into engineering.
+Adorable puzzle piece characters take students through activities that practice elementary skills such as numbers and counting, data analysis, and measurement, all while digging deeper into engineering.